Funding for Innovative Ideas

 WHO IS ELIGIBLE TO APPLY FOR A GRANT?

 All professional staff members in the School District of Lancaster are eligible.
-Projects funded within the last 12 months may not be submitted.
+Projects funded by LEF Venture Grants in the last 12 months may not be submitted.

 WHAT TYPES OF GRANTS ARE AVAILABLE?

 Classroom: Classroom grants range from $100 to $1,000.
 These may be for individual classrooms or teams of teachers in a particular school.

 School: School grants may be in the $1,001 to $2,500 range.
 They should benefit the school, entire grade level, or department population.